Superrehtard/old_diaspora_wiki/Installing-on-FreeBSD.md

-## Work In Progress

-This guide has not yet been tested from scratch, but includes the basic steps.  **USE AT YOUR OWN RISK.**

 ### Caveat

 Installation on FreeBSD is a more involved and variable process than on some (all?) of the Linux distros.
 This guide is intended for experienced FreeBSD admins.
 It uses a combination of ports and packages and takes a while to get everything compiled and running properly.